First Time Disney Visit

 How to Spend a First Day at Epcot with Young Kids

-#2 The Sea Pavilion
+#2 The Sea Pavilion – World Nature Neighborhood

 The Sea contains three kid-friendly activities all in one spot.
-First, board a clam to visit everyone’s favorite clown fish on The Seas with Nemo & Friends.
-Next, visit Turtle Talk with Crush.
-It’s a funny show staring Crush and Dory.
-Last, stroll by the various aquariums on the first and second floors.
-SeaBase is a 5.7-million-gallon aquarium filled with dolphins, sharks and sea turtles.
-Don’t miss the manatees in the rehabilitation tank nearby.
+Start by boarding a clam to visit everyone’s favorite clown fish on The Seas with Nemo & Friends.
+Next, visit Turtle Talk with Crush, a belly-laugh of a show starring Crush and Dory.
+Last, stroll through all the SeaBase aquariums on the first and second floors.
+SeaBase is a 5.7-million-gallon aquarium filled with dolphins, sharks, and sea turtles.
+Don’t miss the manatees in the rehabilitation tank.

-#3 Journey into Imagination with Figment
+#4 Journey into Imagination with Figment – World Celebration Neighborhood

-#4 World Showcase
+#5 World Showcase

 The American Adventure attraction offers a 30-minute patriotic film on American history.
 (You’ll have to judge whether your little one will sit through it, especially if they already watched the China feature.)